MuaazZakria/Docs-QA/README.md

 - **Chat Interface**: Users can interact with the system using a chat-like interface, where they can ask questions and receive answers.
 - **Unanswerable Queries**: If no relevant content is found in the documents, the system informs the user that no relevant information was found.

+## Technology Stack

+- **Streamlit**: Used to build the web interface.
+- **LangChain**: Provides utilities for language models and chains.
+- **FAISS**: For fast document vector search.
+- **Google Gemini Embeddings**: Used for embedding document content into vectors.
+- **ChatGroq (Llama Model)**: Used
+- **PyPDFLoader**: For processing and extracting text from PDF files.
+- **Tempfile**: For managing temporary file storage for PDF uploads.

+## Limitations
+- The system is limited to processing a maximum of 100 PDFs at a time.
+- Large PDFs with extensive content may take longer to process and return answers.
+- The system currently handles only English-language documents and questions.

 ## Installation

 Follow these steps to set up and run the system on your local machine.